farhiongit/message-in-the-bottle/README.md

 All sources should be compiled with the option `-pthread`.

-### Unbuffered bottle: Thread synchronization
+### Unbuffered bottle: Thread synchronisation

-[`bottle_example.c`](examples/bottle_example.c) is a complete example of a program (compile with option `-pthread`) using a synchronized thread-safe FIFO message queue.
+[`bottle_example.c`](examples/bottle_example.c) is a complete example of a program (compile with option `-pthread`) using a synchronised thread-safe FIFO message queue.

 ### Buffered bottle